ORNL-Fusion/GITR/README.md

 ```
 ## Docker Build (local container, no CUDA)

 This is a straightforward option for compiling GITR.
+This build is recommended for using GITR on a local device.

 1. Install Docker Desktop